Independent Drivers Guild Driver stands in front of banner

 The ChiFresh Kitchen

-ChiFresh Kitchen is a Chicago-based women- and minority-owned worker cooperative, owned and determined by formerly incarcerated Chicagoans, primarily Black women.
-ChiFresh is delivering prepared meals that are freshly cooked, healthy, delicious, and rooted in the culture and traditions of the people being served.
-ChiFresh pushed forward its intended launch in response to the COVID-19 crisis and its impact on Chicagoans of color and residents with low incomes.
+ChiFresh Kitchen is a Chicago-based worker cooperative delivering prepared meals that are freshly cooked, healthy, delicious, and rooted in the history of the people being served.

 The Bronx Cooperative Development Initiative

-The Bronx Cooperative Development Initiative is a community-led economic development organization focused on building an equitable, democratic economy that creates shared wealth and ownership for people of color with low incomes.
+The Bronx Cooperative Development Initiative is a community-led economic development organization focused on building an economy that creates shared wealth and ownership.
 BCDI is supporting the creation of a worker-owned integrated pest management (IPM) co-op that provides living wages and the opportunity to scale through demand from institutional purchasers.

 Capital_Impact_Partners_Coop_Innovation_Award_2020_The_Guild